Usage-based billing for AI services: Why your ERP is the key to scaling it right

 Many businesses combine a base subscription fee with usage-based AI charges.
 This provides predictable recurring revenue while also capturing the value of increased AI usage.

-For example, a company might offer their platform for a fixed monthly fee, but charge additionally for AI-powered features based on consumption.
+For example, a company might offer its platform for a fixed monthly fee, but charge additionally for AI-powered features based on consumption.
 This model provides more stable revenue than pure usage-based pricing while still aligning costs with value.

 • Predictable revenue: A platform fee (fixed subscription)